 Debt hit a trough in February 2009, a month before the March market bottom.
 It then began another major cycle of increase.

 The Latest Margin Data

-The NYSE has released new data for margin debt, now available through December.
-The latest debt level is down 2.2% month-over-month.
-The current level is 3.5% below its record high set in April 2015.
-The December data gives us an additional sense of investor behavior during the election rally.
+The NYSE has released new data for margin debt, now available through January.
+The latest debt level is up 4.9% month-over-month.
+The current level is at its record high.
+Note the inflation-adjusted version is just off its record high in April 2015.
+The January data gives us an additional sense of investor behavior since the start of the new administration.

 At the suggestion of Mark Schofield, Managing Director at Strategic Value Capital Management, LLC, we've created the same chart with margin debt inverted so that we see the relationship between the two as a divergence.